sambhav2612/AccessibleML/README.md

 $ yarn install
 $ yarn start

-Now, open a browser and type **localhost:3000** to see it in action!
+Now, open a browser and type localhost:3000 to see it in action!
 ```

 ### Supported Commands

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) therefore, you can run all [CRA commands](https://github.com/sambhav2612/AccessibleML/cra.md).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) therefore, you can run all [CRA commands](https://github.com/sambhav2612/AccessibleML/blob/master/cra.md).

-### Contribution Guide
+### Contribution Guide :muscle:

 Any kind of ontributions are welcome.
 Please generate a PR/issue and tag me so that I get notified of the update.
 Thanks!